Expanded View allows you to focus in on a single metric on the dashboard. Here are the main use cases for using Expanded View:

 Description: The description defined for the metric.
 Please note the description is added in the metric builder and cannot be edited in Expanded View.

 Metric Last Updated: The date and time the metric was last updated.
-To learn more about refresh rates in Grow, please see our How and When Metrics and Datasets Update help article.
+To learn more about refresh rates in Grow, please see our Metrics section.

 Datasources: Connection or Datasets used to build the metric.
 Each report you have pulled in on the Data Tab of the Metric Builder will show here, with the exception of Joined Reports, Union All, or Master SQL.
 Under each Connection or Data you can also see when the report was last refreshed and the individual refresh rate set on the report.

 Shared Locations: Lists other dashboards in your account that the metric is shared on.
 You can click on the dashboard name and you will be brought to the appropriate dashboard.